I’ve been blogging since November 2012.

 The joke is I have a high engagement rate despite not having 10’s of thousands of followers.
 Even more so than accounts who do have larger followings.

-This is especially true for an anime website I have.
+This is especially true for another website I have.

 The irony is – how many social media followers you have has NOTHING to do with how many visitors share your content.